cloudspace/rubberband_flamethrower/README.md

 Running the insert script and retriever script during the time period being sampled by the retriever for a short period did not seem to greatly affect the number, though running the retriever for a long duration did greatly degrade the performance of the inserts and increased load average on the box.

 Running the retriever on a sample period of an hour (and one second) instead of one minute (and one second) we still see a fairly large variance in the number being inserted per hour and so far have only seen it increasing in time.
-This is a very small sample and too breif and investigation to draw any real conclusions yet.
+This is a very small sample and too brief and investigation to draw any real conclusions yet.

 	{"query":{"range":{"postDate":{"from":"20130401T20:18:43","to":"20130401T21:18:43"}}}}
 	377978